 Inhalation, direct application and massage are among the most common ways to use essential oils, but there are many other ways as well.
 Some, other uses for essential oils include, but aren’t limited to, facial tonics, Jacuzzis, hot tubs, potpourri, humidifiers, mouthwash, perfume, sitz baths, face and body spray, and in creams and lotions.
 Once you start using aromatherapy, you’ll find that it fits into many different aspects of your lifestyle!

-iHerb sells 400+ Essential Oils.
+iHerb sells hundreds of Essential Oils.
 Click here to see our selection of products.
-If you’re new to iHerb, use Coupon Code WOW123 to get $5 off your first order.
+If you’re new to iHerb, use Coupon Code WOW123 to get $10 off your first order with a minimum order of $40.